ad

 This course covers the foundations of being an education assistant and working as part of a school team.
 Students are introduced to Individualized Program Plans (IPPs) whilst supporting teaching and learning.
 (IPPs are presented throughout the program as part of case studies, observation and recording, and making adaptations to plans.)
 The course discusses provincial and school board practices, philosophies, and professional ethics.
 Students will analyze their own educational beliefs and discuss how to put them into practice.
 Emphasis is also placed on discussing the development selfregulated learners, the relationship to social-emotional learning and executive functioning, meeting the needs of diverse learners, and motivating and engaging learners.
 The provincial guidelines for special education services are also reviewed.

-Foundations of Inclusive Education
+Foundations of Inclusive Education [ON-EA110]

 Plus Icon Minus Icon